Michaelangel007/apple2_fantavision_reloaded/README.md

     B528:60             RTS                     ;
 ```

-Looks like this was an amateur rush job -- if you try to boot this version
+Looks like this was an amateur rush job

-in Slot 5 it will fail.
+* if you try to boot this version in Slot 5 it will fail.
+* They waste an entire Track for 2 sectors
+* This "loader" code is bloated taking 41 bytes compared to 19 bytes needed
+  to do the job.
+We'll cover this in _Cracking Step 1: The Easy Stuff_

 Someone even patched the backup utility !